Welcome to the Inspire Programme for Years 10 and 11!

 Current Year 10 pupils will be able to continue on the course in the 2021-22 academic year, and apply for a place on the 2022 Summer School to visit St John’s College, Oxford.

-- Class 2 Competition Results 2021Well done to everyone who submitted an entry to Class 2 of the Inspire Programme for Years 10 & 11!
-Once…
+- Class 4 Competition Results 2021Well done to everyone who submitted an entry to Class 4 of the Inspire Programme for Years 10 & 11 –…

-- Competition 2.4 Results 2021Thank you very much to everyone who submitted an entry to Competition 4: Language evolution!
-We really enjoyed reading all of…
+- Competition 4.11 Results 2021Thank you very much to everyone who submitted an entry to Competition 11: Poetry!
+You can see some of the winning…